vestalux/sljekyll/about/member-organisations/voices-for-gainsborough-community-library/index.md

 ---
 ## Our Aims

-* To promote the use of libraries and support library staff in Suffolk and specifically Gainsborough Community Library by any of the following
+* To promote the use of libraries and support library staff in Suffolk and specifically Gainsborough Community Library by any of the following:
   * Developing co-operation between libraries and its communities and ensuring all sections of the community have a voice within this
   * Facilitating communication between local people and their local library in an empowering way
   * Encouraging use of the library by underrepresented groups
-* Helping to recruit and organise volunteers for specific purposes to support the library and the running of the voices cafe
+  * Helping to recruit and organise volunteers for specific purposes to support the library and the running of the Voices café
-* Fundraising, obtaining sponsorship and donations, through events and the voices cafe
+  * Fundraising, obtaining sponsorship and donations, through events and the Voices café
   * Helping to safeguard the future of libraries and develop innovations in service delivery

 ## Who we are

 Committee members for Voices:

-* Chair: Allie C
+* Chair: Carol D
-* Vice chair: Juliet W
+* Vice chair: Allie C
 * Secretary: Carol D
-* Treasurer: Colin M
-* Library representative: Mandy Grimwood
+* Treasurer & library representative: Mandy Grimwood
 * Library representative: Britta Ambler

 Other Committee members:

+* Elizabeth S
+* Sue
+* Christine
+* Juliet
+* Josh G
+* Stacey R
+* Jonny
-* Leon P (Club 4 Teenz)
+* Leon P
 * Lauren B
-* Kirsty L
-* Georgina B
-* Mai B
-* Maggie F

 ## Contact us